bookercodes/pusher-chatkit-tut/README.md

 ![](https://github.com/bookercodes/pusher-chatkit-tut/blob/master/Screen%20Shot%202018-03-20%20at%2015.12.08.png?raw=true)

-As you will see, the starter termplate doesn't contain any interesting logic, just boilerplate we need to run a React application and a simple Node server.
+As you will see, the starter template doesn't contain any interesting logic, just boilerplate we need to run a React application and a simple Node server.

 > **"Sever?
 No one mentioned a server!"** If you're not too familiar with [Node](https://nodejs.org/en/), don't worry 😊.
 After the next section, we won't really touch the server.